 And don’t get me wrong, I love romance.
-I love when my boyfriend Jon tells me how much he loves me.
+I love when a boyfriend tells me how much he loves me.
 I love when he brings me flowers, or surprises me with my favourite meal, or when we talk about the first time our eyes met across the room, and how we both knew that the other person was someone special.
 I love that, all of it.

 But what love bombing does is take all of those often wonderful, romantic gestures and turns them sinister.
 Someone who is love bombing you will smother you in praise, promises, and gifts, only to use those gestures as a way of controlling you, of manipulating you, of conditioning you.

 The most common way of doing this is to make you feel as though you haven’t reciprocated enough, and that they’re carrying the full weight of the relationship.
 They’ll switch, seemingly overnight, from being ultra romantic to suddenly and inexplicably ultra critical, mean, or distant.
 Suddenly, you’ll wonder if any of that praise or romantic gestures were even real, if any of it was authentic or genuine.

 It may only take a couple of dates, or it may take weeks or months, but someone who is love bombing you ultimately has an ulterior motive behind their romantic gestures.
 They want to gain your trust and loyalty in order to eventually manipulate and control, leading to feelings of confusion, anxiety, and even emotional and/or physical abuse.
 And anyone can love bomb, regardless of gender or sexual orientation.